 Bad AV Makes You Look Bad

 We already mentioned that the US lost billions in 2019 to unproductive meetings.
 But the real costs might be even higher—while it’s easy to put a number to time lost in a meeting, opportunity loss also plays a part.
 In other words, you’re not just losing money from the time spent in a meeting; you’re also losing out on potential partners and clients.

 Simply put, bad AV makes a company look bad.
-They appear less reliable and less professional than a company with modern, effective audiovisual tools.
+They appear less reliable and less professional than a company with modern, effective AV.
 And when a client is looking to sign on with a company, this lack of professionalism can be a deal-breaker.
 If you want to prove that your company is the best option, it only makes sense to show off your best AV.

 AV Problems Lead to Productivity Loss

 Every time an audiovisual tool stops working, it takes time to fix it.
 As a result, other meetings are pushed back, or key talking points get passed over.
 Thus, if your AV malfunctions frequently, the rest of your schedule is going to suffer.
-And the more times you have an audiovisual issue, the more times you’re sacrificing productivity.
+And the more times you have an AV issue, the more times you’re sacrificing productivity.

 In our recent survey, we found that 61% of employees face AV issues on a daily or weekly basis.
 Over time, these issues add up.
 And as the cycle repeats, it leads to further revenue and opportunity loss.
 In other words, bad AV isn’t detrimental to just a single meeting or group; a single AV issue can set you back hours, if not days, as you try to recover.